G4NSJ – WSPR Weak Signal Propagation Reporter WSJT-X

 WSPR on 12 metres:

 I’m now using WSPR with my IC-7300.
 My first attempt on 12 metres was most successful.
 Here is a map showing where I was being heard by stations as far as South America.
 My power was about 3 Watts.
-The antenna is a 5/8 vertical tuned for 10 metres so the SWR would have been very high.
+My antenna is a 5/8 vertical tuned for 10 metres so the SWR would have been very high.
 I cheated by using the radio’s auto ATU to keep the TX happy.

 G4NSJ WSPR on 12 metres map

 I’ve been having a great time with WSPR on various bands.
 There was a station in Greenland on 4 metres.
 I couldn’t hear him but he did show up on the WSPRnet map.
-You don’t have to be a licensed radio amateur to use the map or the WSJT computer program.
-You can login as a short wave listener.
-The stations you hear will be shown with your icon on the map.

 WSPR on 10 metres:

-WSPR on 10 metres
+Australia on 10 metres

 WSPR on 15 metres: